-6.3 To Adjust the Main Oven Door Angle
+6.3 To Adjust the Left-hand Door Angle

-The bottom hinge of either oven door can be adjusted to alter the angle of the door (Fig. 11.11).
+The bottom hinge of the left-hand oven door can be adjusted to alter the angle of the door (Fig. 11.11).
 Loosen the bottom hinge fixing screws and use the notch and a flat bladed screwdriver to move the position of the hinge to set the hinge position (Fig. 11.12).